Placing risk with Lloyd’s Europe

 Lloyd’s Europe has a network of service companies across Europe, providing specialist underwriting expertise to their local markets.
 Contact your nearest European branch to find a service company in your country or use the Lloyd’s Market Directory to find specific organisations that are licensed to write non-life risks across the European Economic Area.

 There are additional underwriting agencies (known as coverholders) across Europe issuing policies on behalf of Lloyd’s Europe direct to brokers and clients.
 Contact your nearest Lloyd’s European branch to find a coverholder in your country or find further details through the Lloyd’s Market Directory.

 Strong financial protection across Europe

-Our policies are backed by the same excellent financial ratings as Lloyd’s, so you can be sure placing risks with Lloyd’s Europe is safe and secure.
+Because they are 100% reinsured back to Lloyd’s Syndicates, LIC policies benefit from the same excellent financial ratings as Lloyd’s, so you can be sure placing risks with Lloyd’s Europe is safe and secure.

 AA- Fitch Ratings (Very Strong)

 A A.M.
 Best (Excellent)